isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </ul></li>
 </ul>

 Travellers are responsible for <a href="/departing/overview" target="_blank">making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test</a>.
 They must also bear the cost of their test.
-Please check with the listed testing institutions for the cost of the test.
+Please check with the listed testing institutions for the cost of the test.-->

-#### 5. What flights may Singapore Citizens and Permanent Residents take in order to enter Singapore?
+#### 3. What flights may Singapore Citizens and Permanent Residents take in order to enter Singapore?

-Singapore Citizens and Permanent Residents may take either:

-(A)	a designated VTL flight; or
-(B)	a non-designated flight.

-<u><b>(A) Designated VTL Flights</b></u>

-Those arriving in Singapore on a designated VTL flight are not required to serve a Stay-Home Notice (SHN).
-Instead, they will undergo a COVID-19 PCR tests on-arrival at the airport.
+Singapore Citizens and Permanent Residents may only arrive in Singapore on a designated VTL flight in order not to serve a Stay-Home Notice (SHN).
+Instead, they will undergo a COVID-19 PCR test on-arrival at the airport.
 They must meet the requirements to be eligible for a designated VTL flight.
 Upon the completion of their on-arrival COVID-19 PCR test, travellers must commute directly to their declared self-isolation accommodation.
 They must self-isolate there until they are notified of a negative PCR test result.

-<u><b>(B) Non-Designated Flights</b></u>

 Those arriving in Singapore on a non-designated flight will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.

-#### 6. What flights may Long-Term Pass holders take in order to enter Singapore?
+#### 4. What flights may Long-Term Pass holders take in order to enter Singapore?

 Long-Term Pass holders holding a VTP may only arrive in Singapore on a designated VTL flight.
 Otherwise, they may be denied entry into Singapore.

 Long-Term Pass holders holding a Approval Letter of Entry (ALE) via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/overview">Student’s Pass Holder Lane</a>, or <a href="/scpr-familial-ties-lane/overview">SC/PR Familial Ties Lane</a> may only travel to Singapore on a non-designated flight and will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.

-#### 7. What flights may short-term visitors take in order to enter Singapore?
+#### 5. What flights may short-term visitors take in order to enter Singapore?

 Short-term visitors who are VTP holders may only arrive in Singapore on designated VTL flights.
 Otherwise, they will be denied entry into Singapore.

-#### 8. What must travellers present to airline staff during check-in at the departure airport for Singapore?
+#### 6. What must travellers present to airline staff during check-in at the departure airport for Singapore?

 When checking in at the departure airport, travellers must present the following to the airline staff:
 <ul>